AbstractSDK/abstract/framework/docs/src/4_get_started/6_module_testing.md

 ## Integration Testing

 Integration testing your contract with Abstract involves deploying your contract and any of its dependencies to a mock environment where Abstract is deployed.
 To make this as easy as possible we've created a `abstract-client` package that you can use to deploy Abstract and any of your modules to a mock environment.
+We will cover this client in the next section.

 But first we need to cover some basics.